Introduction

 to reading.

-correspondence and using this knowledge to decode words), fluency (accuracy and
+(letter-sound correspondence and using this knowledge to decode words), fluency

-to read: core programs, supplementary programs, and intervention programs—with
+all children learn to read: core programs, supplementary programs, and

-decisions about students’ curriculum and instructional needs, the quality of
+to make decisions about students’ curriculum and instructional needs, the

-planned, logical sequence) and explicitly (the teacher clearly demonstrates
+systematically (in a planned, logical sequence) and explicitly (the teacher